David-OConnor/pyflow/README.md

 ### Managing dependencies:
 - `pyflow install` - Install all packages in `pyproject.toml`, and remove ones not (recursively) specified.
 If an environment isn't already set up for the version specified in `pyproject.toml`, sets one up.
-If no version is specified, it asks you.
  Note that this command isn't required to sync dependencies; any relevant `pyflow` command will do so automatically.
 - `pyflow install requests` - If you specify one or more packages after `install`, those packages will be added to `pyproject.toml` and installed.
 You can use the `--dev` flag to install dev dependencies. eg: